alwaysintreble/TheMessengerTrackPack/README.md

 - [Releases](https://github.com/alwaysintreble/TheMessengerTrackPack/releases)

 ## About
-This is the Poptracker Pack for The Messenger Randomizer and supports Archipelago Autotracking.
+This is the PopTracker Pack for The Messenger Randomizer and supports Archipelago Autotracking.
 Connecting your active Archipelago slot with this pack will allow locations to automatically mark off as well as automatically switching map tabs to match your current location.